Call Now Request FREE consultation - 1866-758-4529

 Who May Be Responsible for a Tow Truck Accident?

 There can be many different causes of a truck accident.
-Other drivers, employers, and even dangerous conditions on the roadway.
+Other drivers, employers, and even maintenance companies might be responsible.
 Getting an experienced attorney is the first step in investigating your case.

 A tow truck accident may involve the driver and the tow company.
 First, you need to determine the cause of the accident.